neunenak/typst-leipzig-glossing/leipzig-gloss-examples.typ

 that appears throughout the document.
 Unnumbered glosses do not increment the counter for the numbered glosses.

-The gloss count is controlled by the Typst counter variable `gloss_count`.
-This variable can be imported from the `leipzig-gloss` package and reset using the standard Typst counter functions to control gloss numbering.
+The gloss count is controlled by the Typst counter variable `gloss-count`.
+This variable can be imported from the `leipzig-gloss` package and manipulated using the standard Typst counter functions to control gloss numbering:

-//TODO add examples here
+#codeblock(
+"
+#gloss-count.update(20)

+#numbered-gloss(
+    header_text: [from _Standard Basque: A Progressive Grammar_ by Rudolf de Rijk],
+    source_text: ([Bada beti guregan zorion handi baten nahia.],),
+    source_text_style: none,
+    translation: [There always is in us a will for a great happiness.], )", addl-bindings: (gloss-count: gloss-count))

 == Styling lines of a gloss